 Below are eight key traits of that successful landlords should have and quick tips and trips you can implement:

 As a landlord, you’ll need to keep track of all kinds of moving parts and juggle many different tasks.
 Leasing to new tenants or dealing with maintenance requests involves a lot of paperwork.
 Not to mention saving and filing all those receipts for tax season!

 You should have a structured system to organize your files make sure you know exactly where all your important documents are kept.
 You should also have a reliable system of keeping track of appointments.

 Implementation: Most landlords don’t take full advantage of their smartphones, yet they can customized to become the ultimate organization and time management tool.
-Apps like ScanBot or TinyScanner let you scan any type of document and transform the image into .pdf format.
-These can then be easily stored into a Google Drive or DropBox account.
+Most smartphones today will allow you to scan a document to convert into a digital version.

 The key to developing and maintaining positive relationships with your tenants is clear communication.
 You should respond to inquiries, questions and concerns as soon as possible to avoid frustration on their part.
 On the other hand, if you’re planning any maintenance or making changes to policies, make a concerted effort to notify your residents well in advance.

 Implementation: Whenever you need to communicate important information, don’t stop at emails.
 A quick call or text exchange goes a long way and avoids the risk of the message not getting to the tenants.
 If you can’t easily reach your tenant, leave a courteous letter in the doorway.